 Woodward Named One of Forbes America's Best Midsize Employers 2023

-/EIN News/ -- FORT COLLINS, Colo., Feb.
-20, 2023 (GLOBE NEWSWIRE) -- Woodward, Inc. (NASDAQ: WWD) announced today it was named on the Forbes list of America's Best Midsize Employers 2023.
-It is the 2nd year in a row the company has made the Forbes America’s Best Employers list.
+FORT COLLINS, Colo., Feb.
+20, 2023 (GLOBE NEWSWIRE) -- Woodward, Inc. WWD announced today it was named on the Forbes list of America's Best Midsize Employers 2023.
+It is the 2nd year in a row the company has made the Forbes America's Best Employers list.
 This award is presented by Forbes and Statista Inc., the world-leading statistics portal and industry ranking provider.
 The awards list can currently be viewed on the Forbes website.

 Forbes and Statista selected the America's Best Midsize Employers 2023 through an independent survey applied to a vast sample of approximately 45,000 American employees working for companies with more than 1,000 employees in America.
 The evaluation was based on direct and indirect recommendations from employees who were asked to rate their willingness to recommend their own employers to friends and family.
 Employee evaluations also included other employers in their respective industries that stood out either positively or negatively.